NataliaKraszewska/Methylseq-Workflow/README.md

 ## Running snakemake pipeline

-Choose the directory that contains all required Python scripts the configured snakemake.sbatch and Snakefile files run:
+Choose the directory that contains all required Python scripts, then configured snakemake.sbatch and Snakefile files and run:
 ```
 sbatch snakemake.sbatch
 ```